 Find the right people for the job in Garner.
 In the last two decades, Garner has experienced tremendous economic opportunities, thanks in large part to strong educational resources and a steady supply of talent.

 Garner's available labor pool is made up of numerous components.
 Our workforce is consistently fueled by new talent.
-Each year, a dozen area colleges and universities flood the local labor market with approximately 100,000 new graduates.
-Forty-seven percent of area residents 25 years of age or older have at least a bachelor's degree.
+Each year, a dozen area colleges and universities flood the local labor market with over 100,000 new graduates.
+An estimated 58.5% of area residents 25 years of age or older have at least a bachelor's degree.

 North Carolina is one of 22 states with a “right-to-work” law.
 Closed shop and union shop agreements are illegal and void.
 North Carolina’s union membership rate is among the lowest in the nation.